TIMMYG Studios

 DISCORD_GUILD_ID="your_discord_guild_id"

-Discord Setup
+Discord IDs

-Getting Discord IDs: Enable Developer Mode in Discord (User Settings > Advanced) to copy Server IDs and Role IDs by right-clicking.
+Enable Developer Mode in Discord (User Settings → Advanced) to copy Server/Role IDs by right-clicking.
+Leave DISCORD_ROLES empty to allow all server members.

 Framework Integration